Vbhinav/VyperBot-Spider-Workshop/README.md

 The robot uses an **ESP8266 NodeMCU**, receives joystick commands via **UDP**, detects **laser hits using an LDR**, and sends scores to a **live leaderboard server**.

-This repository is used in a **hands-on robotics workshop** where participants learn how to test hardware, understand firmware, and run the complete robot system.
+This repository is used for the **Spider R&D VyperBot workshop** where participants learn how to test hardware, understand firmware, and run the complete robot system.

 ---